solarpx/ethers-abirpc/README.md

 }
 ```

-Note that the `abigen!` macro generates the rust bindings for the contract ABI, and is required for `abirpc!` to function.
+In this example, the `abirpc!(Erc20Token)` call generates the `Erc20TokenRegistry` type which implements RPC provider encapsulation, and the preceding `abigen!` call generates the underlying `Erc20Token` type which contains the required rust bindings for the contract ABI.

 ## Network management